HolgerPeters/blog/_drafts/bootstrap_bayes.md

 There are many conclusions that one can draw from this simple example.
-Of course not everything that we can learn from this example generalize to all questions about Bayes and Frequentism.
-So I'll limit my conclusion here to the one very simple advice: I learned a lot more about statistical methods and algorithms by constantly looking at how Bayesianists and Frequentists approach and derive them.
+Of course not everything that we can learn from this example generalize to all questions about Bayes and frequentism.
+So I'll limit my conclusion here to the one very simple advice: I learned a lot more about statistical methods and algorithms by constantly looking at how Bayesianists and frequentists approach and derive them.
-Most statistical topics are treated in bayesian and frequentist literature.
+Most statistical topics are treated in Bayesian and frequentist literature.

 # Notes